Milder and less humid weather ahead

 Comfortable conditions through the weekend

 QUAD CITIES, Iowa/Ill.
 (KWQC) --Finally!
 We’re done with the heat and humidity as a milder, drier air mass takes over.
-Look for warm sunshine for your Saturday, along with scattered clouds.
-We could see a slight chance for a shower or storm south.
-Conditions will be breezy and milder as highs reach the middle 70′s north to middle 80′s south.
+Look for partly sunny skies for your Saturday, along with a slight breeze out of the northeast.
+Conditions will be milder as highs reach the middle 70′s north to possibly the middle 80′s in our southern counties.
 Sunny skies return Sunday with readings in the 70′s to near the 80 degree mark.
-High pressure continues to build into the region, and this signals a stretch of sunshine, a few passing clouds and cooler 70′s and 80′s for the coming work week.
+High pressure continues to build into the region, and this signals a stretch of dry and quiet weather, with sunshine, a few passing clouds and cooler 70′s and 80′s for the coming work week.

 TONIGHT: Passing clouds and milder.
 Low: 57°.
 Wind: NE 10-15 mph.